Crews working to cap gas leak in Downtown Miami

-MIAMI (WSVN) - Crews are working to repair a gas leak in Downtown Miami after construction equipment reportedly struck a gas line, Thursday afternoon.
+MIAMI (WSVN) - Crews are working to repair a gas leak in Downtown Miami, Monday afternoon, days after another gas line ruptured near the same location.

-Miami Fire Rescue responded to the scene at the intersection of Flagler Street and North Miami Avenue, just after 2 p.m.
+City of Miami Fire Rescue responded to the scene of the gas leak at 16 W. Flagler St., just west of North Miami Avenue.

-Authorities evacuated several businesses along Flagler Street, between North Miami Avenue and Miami Court.
+Officials have not specified how this gas line broke or whether there have been any evacuations in the area.

+Thursday afternoon, construction equipment struck a gas line at the intersection of Flagler Street and North Miami Avenue, causing several businesses to be evacuated.
+Crews were able to cap the leak within two hours.

 Please check back on WSVN.com and 7News for more details on this breaking story.